-Dr. Franklin Nnaemeka Ngwu is an Associate Professor of Strategy, Corporate Governance and Risk Management, Lagos Business School, Pan-Atlantic University, Nigeria.
+Franklin N Ngwu is the Director of Lagos Business School (LBS) Sustainability Centre and an Associate Professor of Strategy, Corporate Governance and Risk Management.
 He has a PhD in Law and Economics of Banking Regulation, MSc in Economics and Post-graduate Diploma in Development Economics from University of Manchester, UK.
 In addition, he also has MSc in Comparative Political Economy from Cardiff University, UK and BSc in Sociology from University of Lagos, Nigeria.
-He has over 15 years’ experience in teaching, private and public sector engagements and research in both Nigeria and UK.
+He has over 20 years’ experience in teaching, private sector, policy research and consulting both in Nigeria and UK.

 ●- 2018, CSR in Developing and Emerging Markets – Innovative Public and Private Regulation Dimensions, (with Osuji, OK., Pillay, R. and Lynch-Wood, G.), Cambridge University Press, Cambridge.